-Caucus - An informal group of Members of the House, Senate, or both formed around a shared interest in a specific policy issue.
+Caucus - An informal group of Members of the House, Senate, or both formed around a shared interest in a specific policy issue (e.g. the Congressional Research and Development Caucus)

 Chair - Member of the majority party-often the most senior Member-who presides over the work of a committee or subcommittee.